2024 Kenya–Tanzania floods

 From 18 April to early May 2024, floods hit Kenya, affecting people in 33 of the 47 counties, while also causing devastation in northern Tanzania.

-Causes

-One of the biggest drivers of heavy rain in East Africa is the Indian Ocean Dipole (IOD).
-During a positive phase the waters in the western Indian Ocean are much warmer than normal and this can bring heavier rain regardless of El Niño.
-However, when both a positive IOD and an El Niño occur at the same time then the rains in East Africa can become extreme.
+One of the main drivers of heavy rain in East Africa is the Indian Ocean Dipole (IOD).
+During a positive phase, the waters in the western Indian Ocean are much warmer than normal, which can bring heavier rain regardless of El Niño.
+However, when both a positive IOD and an El Niño occur at the same time, rains in East Africa can become extreme.